JeannelMYT/JSON-FileToPage/README.md

 ```
 28      myH1.textContent = jsonObj['title']['rendered'];
 ```
+4. Ensure that the CORS extension is active (the icon will be on the right of your address bar and coloured)

-4. Open index.html in Chrome
+5. Open index.html in Chrome
-5. Enter the addresss where you want to retrieve the JSON from (e.g. https://content.mycareersfuture.sg/wp-json/wp/v2/posts/2980)
+6. Enter the addresss where you want to retrieve the JSON from (e.g. https://content.mycareersfuture.sg/wp-json/wp/v2/posts/2980)
-6. Text from the page should appear.
+7. Text from the page should appear.
 Running details should appear on the console log.